j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 <br>

 ### 1.5.
-Create Separate Chrome Profiles for 1 or More of the User Accounts
+Create Separate Chrome Profiles for the User Accounts
 To make it easier to demo the three different personas (users) we recommend you set up 3 profiles in your browser<br>
 <br>
 - To add a profile<br>